 At Home Alone: A Parent's Guide

-Your child comes home from school at 3:00, but you don't get home from work until 5:00.
-He's at home alone for those two hours every weekday.
-What does he do until you arrive?
-Most likely, he gets a snack or talks on the phone.
-Maybe he watches TV.
+Your child comes home from school at 3:00pm, but you don't get home from work until 5:00pm.
+They're at home alone for those two hours every weekday.
+What do they do until you arrive?
+Most likely, they'll get a snack or talk on the phone.
+Maybe watch TV.
 But since you're not there, you worry.
 Just like the majority of American parents who work and have to leave their children on their own after school every day, you are anxious about your child's safety.

 But by following the safeguards listed below, you can help ease some of this worry and take measures that will protect your kids even when you're not around.

 - Make sure your children are old enough and mature enough to care for themselves.
 Can your children:

 - Be trusted to go straight home after school?

 - Easily use the telephone, locks, and kitchen appliances?

 - Follow rules and instructions well?

 - Handle unexpected situations without panicking?

 - Stay alone without being afraid?